 We’ve all seen different types of lasers in Hollywood TV and films.
 Whether attached to a weapon in an action movie, a threat from a supervillain in a comic book movie, or different science fiction scenario, there is a common theme.
 Lasers are a powerful technology that can do a lot.
 But the reality is far more practical and useful than TV and film would have us believe.
-So, who uses laser?
+So, who uses lasers?
 What do people use laser pointers for in the real world?

 Understanding what Handheld Lasers Can Do